Proless/Mukhtabar/guides/proxmox/README.md

 ![Proxmox VE Shell](image/pve_shell.png "Proxmox VE Shell")

-### PCI(e) Passthrough
+### PCI(e) Passthrough (_optional_)

+This step is optional and only required if you plan to use PCI(e) passthrough for VMs that need direct access to physical hardware (such as disks or network cards).
+If you do not require passthrough functionality, you can safely skip this section.

-Now we need to enable PCI(e) Passthrough in Proxmox.
+To enable PCI(e) Passthrough in Proxmox.
 You can follow the official guide here: [PCI(e) Passthrough](<https://pve.proxmox.com/wiki/PCI(e)_Passthrough>).

-These steps will enable PCI(e) passthrough support, allowing you to assign physical devices directly to your virtual machines.
-In this setup, PCI(e) passthrough is required to dedicate the 2 TB SSD to the TrueNAS VM, ensuring optimal performance and direct disk access for storage operations.

 1. Update package lists and install a text editor: